The State of the Climate Summary Information is a synopsis of the collection of national and global summaries released each month.

 U.S. climate highlights: year-to-date (January-July)

 - The year-to-date contiguous U.S. temperature of 51.8°F was 0.5°F above the 20thcentury average and tied with 1952 as the 42nd warmest January–July on record.
-Above-average temperatures were observed in the West and Northeast, where California, New Hampshire, and Vermont had one of their top 10 warmest year-to-date periods.
 Below-average temperatures stretched from the Northern Plains to the Southeast.

 - The year-to-date contiguous U.S. precipitation total of 19.14 inches was 1.54 inches above average and tied with 1997 as the 22nd wettest January-July on record.
-However, rainfall was not evenly distributed across the country.
-Dry precipitation extremes were observed in the West and wet precipitation extremes were observed in the East.
+However, rainfall was not evenly distributed across the country. wet precipitation extremes were observed in the East.

 - California, Idaho, Nevada, and Oregon each had a top 10 dry year-to-date period.
 California's precipitation total of 4.58 inches was record low for the seven-month period at 9.82 inches below average, and 1.69 inches less than the previous record dry January-July of 1898.

-- Above-average precipitation was observed across most locations east of the Rockies, with ten states having one of their ten wettest year-to-date periods.
-Michigan was record wet with 24.35 inches of precipitation, 6.92 inches above average, and 2.30 inches above the previous record wet January-July of 1950.
+- Michigan was record wet with 24.35 inches of precipitation, 6.92 inches above average, and 2.30 inches above the previous record wet January-July of 1950.

 - The components of the U.S. Climate Extremes Index (USCEI) that examine extremes in the spatial extent of drought, as well as 1-day precipitation totals and days with rainfall were much above average for the year-to-date.
 When combined with the other components of the index, the USCEI, as a whole, was only slightly above average.
 The USCEI is an index that tracks the highest and lowest 10 percent of extremes in temperature, precipitation, tropical cyclones, and drought across the contiguous United States.